pygame-community/pygame-ce/docs/reST/tutorials/en/premultiplied-alpha.rst

 This example approximates the sort of code you might use to add a semi-transparent 'tool-tip' pop up box in a pygame-ce application.
 You may need to change the path to the verdana font, copy it into a 'fonts/' subdirectory or use an alternative font.
-The issue is visible on all fonts but more obvious on some fonts than others depending on how much they rely on alpa pixels for visibility.
+The issue is visible on all fonts but more obvious on some fonts than others depending on how much they rely on alpha pixels for visibility.
 If you run this program you will get a result that looks like this:

 .. image:: ../assets/straight_alpha_composition.png
    :alt: Example of Straight Alpha Composition

-Which to my eyes makes the text difficult to read and something of a strain on the eyes.
+Which, to my eyes, makes the text difficult to read and something of a strain on the eyes.

 If we rewrite the example to use premultiplied alpha composition instead: